 Jeff is now Dr. Goldsmith.
-No more being the student, now he'll be the teacher.
+No more being the student, now he’ll be the teacher.
 In NYC.
 At Columbia!
 We are oh so proud of him.
-And of Celia who was there with him all the way.

 The actual graduation ceremony was only 2.5 hours long.
 I embroidered on my AAQI quilt during most of it.
 Quietly.
 I gotta say that for me, this really made the long, long minutes of names of people I will never know go by quickly.
 I’m so glad it wasn’t dark.

 His name was called, he got a piece of paper, shook some hands, got his hood.
 Done!